talenet/talenet/README.md

 `sbot` now runs as a _background process_ inside electron as a hidden window.

 If you want to use a standalone sbot with talenet, it has to be installed and started in a separate terminal window.
-This makes it possbile to use patchfoo or other ssb clients in parallel with talenet.
+This makes it possible to use patchfoo or other ssb clients in parallel with talenet.

 ```bash
 # clone it from github